babel/rfcs/README.md

 You need to follow this process if you intend to make "substantial" changes to any part of Babel.
 Some examples that would benefit from an RFC are:

-- A new feature that creates new API surface area, and would require a feature flag if introduced.
+- A new feature that creates new API surface area, and would require a config option if introduced.
-- The removal of features that already shipped as part of the release channel.
+- A breaking change or the removal of features that already shipped.
 - The introduction of new idiomatic usage or conventions, even if they do not include code changes to Babel itself.

 The RFC process is a great opportunity to get more eyeballs on your proposal before it becomes released.
 Quite often, even proposals that seem "obvious" can be significantly improved once a wider group of interested people have a chance to weigh in.